 Who is a trusted user?

 Businesses now play a constant cat and mouse game with cybercriminals that are equipped with new tools that undermine accurate data insights to determine true online identities.
 According to JD Supra, over 164 million consumer records containing personally identifiable information were affected in the US in 2019.
-This data security incident amounted to nearly $17 billion in fraud identity losses.
+This data security incident amounted to nearly $17 billion in fraudulent identity losses.

-It has never been easier for fraudsters to masquerade as a trusted digital identity and cloak their true intent.
+It has never been easier for cybercriminals to masquerade as a trusted digital identity and cloak their true intent.
 To cut down on data breaches and the increasing identity theft, a US bipartisan group of House lawmakers introduced the “Improving Digital Identity Act of 2020” bill in September which will set up a task force across federal, state and local governments to create a new “standard-based architecture” for digital identity services.

-In the recent Arkose Labs webinar on the “Top 7 Fraud Trends: 2021 and Beyond”, Kevin Gosschalk, Founder & CEO of Arkose Labs and Johnny Ayers, Founder & CEO of Socure debate their 2021 predictions in the fraud space.
+In the recent Arkose Labs webinar on the “Top 7 Fraud Trends: 2021 and Beyond”, Kevin Gosschalk, Founder & CEO of Arkose Labs and Johnny Ayers, Founder & CEO of Socure debate their 2021 predictions in the identity fraud space.
 The conversation speaks on the impacts of the Digital Identity Act of 2020 bill.
 This may actually result in positive regulatory changes that will spurn innovation that will solve the issues of digital identities at scale.
 With more restrictions, comes more work for fraudsters to break through and commit cybercrimes that have affected nearly every industry.

 - Credential harvesting: Credentials are typically stolen using various schemes ranging from phishing attacks, malware attacks, and by exploiting various security vulnerabilities a company may have to extract the data.